-- In Alberta, it’s an Enduring Power of Attorney and a Personal Directive.
+- In Alberta and Nova Scotia, it’s an Enduring Power of Attorney and a Personal Directive.

 - In BC, it’s an Enduring Power of Attorney and a Representation Agreement.

-- In Saskatchewan and Manitoba, it’s an Enduring Power of Attorney and a Health Care Directive.
+- In Saskatchewan, Manitoba and PEI, and Newfoundland it’s an Enduring Power of Attorney and a Health Care Directive.